measurify/example-car-racing/README.md

   2. Install the Python plugin.

-  3. Open car_tracking folder (inside the edge folder in this repository)
+  3. Open car_tracking folder (inside the edge folder in this repository).

+  4. Now the sketch is ready to be compiled and executed.

 ### Speed and acceleration acquisition system